-Section: Faculty Policies Title: Perpetrator Intending Harm at the CFE Policy: SHB 4.5a Department: Center for Education Approved by: Faculty Organization Date last reviewed/revised: 4/2024
+Section: Faculty Policies Title: Perpetrator Intending Harm at Policy: SHB 4.5a the CFE Department: Center for Approved by: Faculty Organization Date last reviewed/revised: Education 6/24

 POLICY:

 St. Mary's Medical Center's Center for Education (CFE) will use best efforts to alert students, faculty, and staff that an individual or individuals is /are inflicting or threatening to inflict serious bodily harm with a deadly weapon(s) and then emergency procedures should be followed.